Site of Cwmbrân Pleasure Gardens, Pontnewydd

 Richard Clark was bankrupt in 1879.
 The gardens were sold but he continued to run the hotel.
 By 1910 the gardens had become “running grounds”.
 New housing was built east of the site of the gardens after the Second World War and the district was known as Clarkville.

+With thanks to Lawrence Skuse.
 Sources include the National Library of Wales